Portrait of Rich Ux

 Wealth is time.

 The only scarcity that matters is time.
-Money is a proxy for it — a tool to reclaim your hours.
-The entire point of a One-Person Marketing Agency is that it produces real income without costing you your weeks, your health, or your presence at home.
+Money is a proxy for it, a tool to reclaim your hours.
+The point of building the whole capability is that it pays without costing you your weeks, your health, or your presence at home.
 Anything that scales by adding hours isn't wealth.
 It's a trap with better wallpaper.

 Full-stack beats specialist.